OCamlPro/alt-ergo/docs/sphinx_docs/Model_generation.md

  - Algebraic data types (including records and enumerated types in the native language)

- - Integer and real primitives (addition, subtraction, multiplication, division, modulo, exponentiation, and comparisons), but not conversion operators between reals and integers
+ - The following integer and real primitives: addition, subtraction, multiplication, division, modulo, comparisons, and exponentiations *with an integer exponent*

  - Bit-vector primitives (concatenation, extraction, `bvadd`, `bvand`, `bvule`, etc.), including `bv2nat` and `int2bv`